Loved One’s Memory Disorder

 Ensuring the best environment

 Helping your loved one choose where they live, or choosing for them, is not always easy.
-The familiarity of their home can help you curb aggressive or angry behavior, but it simply might not be the safest environment for them.
-If you’re trying to make a home for a loved one with dementia or Alzheimer’s, it’s wise to look at sites like Brightfocus.org on how to adapt that environment.
+The familiarity of their home can help them curb aggressive or angry behavior, but it simply might not be the safest environment for them.
+If you’re trying to make a home for a loved one with dementia or Alzheimer’s, it’s wise to look at sites like Brightfocus.org on how to adapt to that environment.
 The task needs to be addressed from a few different angles.
-Providing a safe environment by removing potential risk factors and making the home more accessible so that they can maintain more of their independence take priority.
-However, even visual design needs to be reconsidered.
-Patterns, stripes, or designs that could potentially be confused (like green carpet which may be mistaken for grass) can make them disoriented and uncomfortable in their own home.
-If you want to help them live at home, then you need to ensure it’s a home they can live in.
+Prioritize safety by removing risks and making the home accessible for independence.
+Even design matters.Patterns or colors, like green carpets, can confuse and disorient.
+To help them live at home, make sure it’s a space they can navigate easily.

 Guaranteeing a level of care

-Whether you are the primary caregiver or not, all the tips above can help you ensure that you’re helping your loved one with their memory disorder.
+Whether you’re the primary caregiver or not, these tips can help you support your loved one with their memory disorder.
 However, if you’re unsure about what the future of their care looks like, you need to carefully consider your options.
 Do the circumstances of your life allow you to guarantee them the same level of care a professional might?
 If not, should you look for a live-in carer or find a better environment for them?
 Places like ParcProvence.com offer multiple options that can help you explore the pros and cons of all your options.
 Just make sure that their needs are addressed above all else.

 Taking care of yourself